Written by Benjamin Baillon

 There are several levels of licenses:

-- MRR: Resale permitted but without modification
+- MRR: resale authorized but without modification

 - RR: simple resale right, without personal branding